a-l-h/ansible-playbook-splunk-universal-forwarder/README.md

 - The only App configured locally is the Deployment Client App
 - Every other configuration is managed from the Deployment Server
 - Any unmanageable configuration file is removed from `/etc/system/local`
-- Admin password is randomized because it is not needed
+- As it is not needed in most scenarios, admin password is randomized

 **Content**
 ```